The cyclist is a special breed, and openness is an important beginning

-Proximity and easy access is key for Alberta Students
+Proximity and easy access is key for accessing bicycle repair courses

-Back when our instructors needed the training, distance was a factor and in Alberta there was no other certificate granting schools available.
+Back when our instructor needed the training, distance was a factor and in Alberta there very few places available offering bicycle repair training.
 One could only find one-off Park Tool classes offered by bicycle retailers.
 These quick courses do not prepare the student to practice any real standards which take into account mechanical tolerances, manufacturer minimal specifications and safety.

-Any bicycle assembly mechanic education given must have the ability to drive home a set of standards that will allow the student to stand out.
+Any bicycle assembly maintenance training given must have the ability to drive home a set of standards that will allow the student to stand out.

-At Central Alberta Bicycle School, we have created the CABS Bicycle Mechanic Program based on the best published resource available.
-The program is presented in our three level teaching approach.
+At Central Alberta Bicycle School, we have created the CABS Bicycle Repairs & Wheel Building and Truing Course based on the best published resource available.
+The course is presented in our three level teaching approach.

 - Courses are in-class, hands-on and conducted on the shop floor of Circuit Cycle & Sports in Millet, Alberta.
-An intimate environment and clean relaxed shop, students will have a safe pressure free space to learn the skills needed to become great bicycle mechanics.
+An intimate environment and clean relaxed shop, students will have a safe pressure free space to learn the skills needed properly and efficiently repair bicycles.

-- Small class sizes ensure that all questions are addressed by the instructor and each student can learn from each other as they work through every step.
+- Class can be up to ten(1) students.
+Ensures that all questions are addressed by the instructor and each student can learn from each other as they work through every step.

 Marking and Passing Grades to move onto the next level